Nonadiabatic instanton rate theory beyond the golden-rule limit: Discussion

-On the whole, lengthy derivation notwithstanding, one can obtain $\kfsc$ in a simple post-processing step to a GR instanton optimisation, involving only a few additional electronic structure calculations.
-It has all the makings of a practical method that, like GR instanton theory, can be applied to \latin{ab~initio} simulations of real molecules.\cite{Heller2021} Furthermore, the derivation presented in this paper suggests how one might obtain further high-order terms: $k_{6}^{\SC},\,k_8^{\SC},$ and so on.
+Furthermore, the derivations in this paper suggest how one might obtain further high-order terms: $k_{6}^{\SC},\,k_8^{\SC},$ and so on.
 Based on the Green's function formalism we expect $k_{6}^{\SC}$ to comprise contributions from three instantons.
 The first two are likely simple generalisations of the terms encountered so far: a six-bounce 6A term and a two-bounce 6C term, now with \emph{two} points sampling the upper diabat.
 The remaining 6B term is expected to combine these elements, resulting in a four-bounce path with a single point sampling the upper diabat.
 In addition to that, $k_{6}^{\SC}$ is expected to contain contributions derived from the minima of the diabatic PESs, likely to be insignificant in practice due to the small magnitude of the diabatic coupling at these points.
 We see no reason why the methods presented in this paper cannot be applied to the derivation of all these components.

-Of course it is likely that, beyond a certain point, there is little merit to calculating increasingly higher-order terms.
-Since all of them are associated with golden-rule, rather than adiabatic, instantons, this may not be the most accurate or efficient way of describing nonadiabatic rates in the Born--Oppenheimer limit.
-An alternative would be to apply the ideas developed in this paper to deriving a correction to the \emph{adiabatic} rate constant, and to then connect the two limits using a suitable interpolation formula, not unlike \Refx{Lawrence2019ET}.
-Apart from encompassing the full range of coupling strengths, this approach would offer new mechanistic insight into nonadiabatic reactions, derived from the instantons that give rise to the correction terms.
+Of course it is likely that, beyond a certain point, there is little merit to calculating increasingly high-order terms.
+Since all of them are associated with golden-rule, rather than adiabatic, instantons, this may not be the most accurate or efficient way of describing nonadiabatic rates close to the Born--Oppenheimer limit.
+An alternative would be to apply the ideas developed in this paper to deriving a correction to the \emph{adiabatic} rate constant, and to then connect the two limits using a suitable interpolation formula (\latin{e.g.}, a two-point Pad\'{e} approximation),\cite{BenderBook} not unlike \Refx{Lawrence2019ET}.
+Apart from encompassing the full range of coupling strengths, this approach would offer new mechanistic insight into nonadiabatic reactions, rigorously derived from the instantons that underlie the correction terms.